quick-waipa/mkEqSFC/README_ENG.md

 ## Libraries that need to be installed:
 Please install the following libraries.

-- pandas:
+- pandas
-- yaml:
+- yaml
-- tkinter:
+- tkinter
-- ttkthemes:
+- ttkthemes
-- numpy:
+- numpy
-- matplotlib:
+- matplotlib

 Please use the following batch file/shell script for installation:
 - Windows: install_win.bat